Reviewing Authority Data Call – Not Just a Wish List

-- Quantifiable Back-up Data for percent complete work packages including MRP Reports for production work packages.
+- Quantifiable Backup Data for percent complete work packages including MRP/ERP Reports for production work packages.

-The list includes items that are used frequently as well as items that are used only at specific times during the project and will probably be less familiar to the team.
-As the collection of the data call items progresses, be sure to establish quick refresher sessions on the less frequently used documents and any other items where the team might be having difficulty.
-Examples of positive results in gathering the data call items are the program data are revisited, internal reviews are conducted to ensure accuracy and traceability, the users of the data are familiar with the data content so they can be prepared to answer questions, and current data are available to the review team.
+The list includes items that are used frequently, as well as items that are used only at specific times during the project, and will probably be less familiar to the review team.
+As the collection of the data call items progresses, be sure to establish quick refresher sessions on the less frequently used documents and any other items where the review team might be having difficulty.
+As part of the process of gathering the data call items, be sure internal reviews are conducted to verify accuracy and traceability, verify the users of the data are familiar with the data content so they can be prepared to answer questions, and current data are available to the review team.

 The data call items will provide the first look at the project’s EVM data and process for many of the review team members.
-If the data are incomplete, contains errors and does not trace well, the team will form a more negative opinion of the EVMS application.
-Since the review authority will have the data several weeks prior to the on-site review, multiple validation checks using various analytical software tools will be performed, including hands-on analysis of the information.
+The review team members will have the data several weeks prior to the on-site review.
+They will be performing multiple validation checks using various analytical software tools as well as hands-on analysis of the information.
+If the data is incomplete, contains errors, and does not trace well, the review team will form a more negative opinion of the EVMS application.

-The data analysis results will be a basis of where attention is focused during the on-site review, as it emphasizes areas that contain anomalies and/or indicates a lack of system integrity.
+The data analysis results will be a basis for where attention is focused during the on-site review, as it emphasizes areas that contain anomalies or indicates a lack of system integrity.
 Significant emphasis should be devoted to the data call items to ensure accuracy and compliance with the review authority’s requests, as it is a very positive way to begin the data call review.

-A Humphreys & Associates EVM specialist is always avail to answer questions.
+A Humphreys & Associates EVM specialist is always available to answer questions.
 Give us a call or send an email.

 Source URL: https://blog.humphreys-assoc.com/reviewing-authority-data-call/